studio1767/s3backup-infrastructure/README.md

 * Passphrase secret files for each user
 * Initial job template files for each user

-The recipient file is also uploaded to the bucket ready for use.

 ## Prerequisites

 There are a few tools that need to be installed and running before proceeding.
 They're all pretty